Lorenzo Ghiberti: Gates of Paradise multiple descriptive panels

-Joseph's father's name was Jacob and they lived in Canaan.
-Joseph was the second youngest of 11 brothers and his father spent more time with him because of it.
-Jacob had given Joseph a special robe, which his brothers became envious of.
-Joseph had two dreams he told his brothers about one where they were all killing him and the other was where they were bowing to him.
-They were enraged and were planning on killing him, but sold him to slavery and being owned by Egypt (shown at the bottom right).
-Joseph was imprisoned and told people their meaning of their dreams.
-The Pharaoh sought Joseph to explain his dream.
+Joseph's father was Jacob, and they lived in Canaan.
+Joseph was the second youngest of 11 brothers, and his father spent more time with him.
+Jacob had given Joseph a special multi-colored robe, which his brothers became envious of.
+Joseph had two dreams he told his brothers about; one where they were all killing him, and the other where they were all bowing to him.
+They were enraged and were planning on killing him, but they sold him to slavery.
+Now owned by Egypt (shown at the bottom right), Joseph was imprisoned, and he told people the meaning of their dreams.
+The Pharaoh sought out Joseph to explain his dream.
 The Pharaoh told Joseph of his dreams of his city becoming low in food resources.
-Joseph suggest putting food aside each year for the upcoming low harvest (shown with people having plentiful food).
+Joseph suggested putting food aside each year for the upcoming low harvest (shown with people having plentiful food).